DevExpress-Examples/reporting-winforms-repeat-detail-band-multiple-times/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T210911)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# How to Repeat the Detail Band a Different Number of Times
+# Reporting for WinForms - How to Repeat the Detail Band a Different Number of Times

 In this example a detail band bound to data displays multiple rows in a document for a single record.
 The number of rows is calculated at runtme and is equal to the current value of another data field.

 ![Repeat detail band a different number of times](Images/screenshot.png)